Haaland equals Ronaldo’s goal-scoring record with goal vs Partey's Villarreal

 - Fans have flooded social media with praise for the City hitman, predicting that this is only the beginning of many more records to come

-Erling Haaland has done it again.
-The Manchester City forward reached yet another landmark by matching Cristiano Ronaldo’s legendary scoring streak with his goal in City’s 2-0 Champions League win over Villarreal on Tuesday, October 21.
+Manchester City forward, Erling Haaland, has reached yet another landmark by matching Cristiano Ronaldo’s legendary scoring streak with his goal in City’s 2-0 Champions League win over Villarreal on Tuesday, October 21.

 The victory against Partey's Villarreal not only strengthened City’s European campaign but also highlighted Haaland’s incredible consistency in front of goal.